ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Montgomery, AL 36104

-A mail request can be sent to the Alabama Vital Records department, using the mail-in application form.
+A mail request can be sent to the Alabama Vital Records Department using the mail-in application form.
 While filling out the application form, indicate the type (apostille or exemplified) of the death certificate requested and the country where it is needed.
 This should be done under the “Reason for Request” section on the form.
-Interested persons wishing to make phone requests can do so by calling (334) 206-5418 to order copies of the apostille or exemplified records.
+Persons wishing to make phone requests can do so by calling (334) 206-5418 to order copies of the apostille or exemplified records.

 Can Anyone Get a Copy of a Death Certificate in Alabama?